Viral hepatitis: Hepatitis E

 Hepatitis E is caused by the Hepatitis E virus (HEV), from the family Hepeviridae.
 It produces symptoms similar to hepatitis A, although it can take a fulminant course in some patients, particularly pregnant women (mortality rate about 20%); chronic infections may occur in immune-compromised patients.
 It is more prevalent in the Indian subcontinent.
 The virus is feco-orally transmitted and is usually self-limited.

 Hepatitis F virus

 Hepatitis F virus (HFV) is a hypothetical virus linked to certain cases of hepatitis.
 Several hepatitis F virus candidates emerged in the 1990s, but none of these reports have been substantiated.

 GB virus C

 The GB virus C is a virus that is probably spread by blood and sexual contact.
 It was initially identified as Hepatitis G virus.
 There is very little evidence that this virus causes hepatitis, as it does not appear to replicate primarily in the liver.
-It is now classified as GB virus C.
+It is now classified as Pegivirus hominis.

 2022 hepatitis of unknown origin

 In 2022, several hundred cases of acute hepatitis of probable infectious origin were reported worldwide.
-As of May 2022, the virus causing these cases has not been identified, but an adenovirus is suspected.
+As of May 2023, the virus causing these cases has not been identified, but an adenovirus is suspected.